search icon

 Published in Sierra Sun on September 9, 2025

 TRUCKEE, Calif. — The Tahoe Truckee Community Foundation (TTCF), an organization dedicated to building a resilient community and environment, has awarded $520,100 in Workforce Scholarships to 27 local students pursuing in-demand careers that serve the Tahoe-Truckee region.
 The Workforce Scholarships support advanced education and certifications in fields such as education, vocational and technical trades, aviation, and science, technology, engineering and math (STEM).
 TTCF says the awards address an urgent need for skilled professionals in a community where the cost of living is 73% higher than the U.S. average and housing affordability remains a persistent challenge.
-Seventeen of the recipients are first-generation college students and the average award was $19,263 per student.

 Read More AboutTahoe Truckee Community Foundation awards $520,100 in workforce scholarships

-Published in Sierra Sun on August 22, 2025
+Published in Sierra Sun on June 17, 2025

 Sierra Community House chats services in TTCF’s latest Lunch and Learn